Slovalco

 Slovalco is a large Slovak metallurgical company that produced 160,000 tonnes of aluminium and alloys per annum.

-In 2022, Slovalco had to release most of its 450 employees due to high energy costs.
-Instead of concentrating on primary aluminium production, the company re-oriented to remelting with expected annual output of roughly 75,000 tons.
-In January 2023, the company had shut down the remaining 10 cells ceasing aluminium production in the city after almost 70 years.
+In 2022, Slovalco laid off most of its 450 employees, citing high energy costs.
+Instead of concentrating on primary aluminium production, the company re-oriented to remelting with an expected annual output of roughly 75,000 tons.
+In January 2023, the company shut down the remaining 10 cells, ceasing aluminium production in the city after almost 70 years.